woai3c/Front-end-articles/en-articles/monitor-sdk.md

-# The Principle Analysis of Frontend Monitoring SDK
+# Front-End Monitoring: Building an Effective Data Collection and Reporting SDK

-A complete frontend monitoring platform consists of three parts: data collection and reporting, data processing and storage, and data visualization.
+A complete frontend monitoring system is essential for tracking application performance, errors, and user behavior.
+It consists of three main components: data collection and reporting, data processing and storage, and data visualization.

-This article focuses on the first component - data collection and reporting.
+This article focuses specifically on the first component - data collection and reporting - showing you how to build a monitoring SDK from scratch.
+By the end of this article, you'll understand how to gather critical metrics about your application's performance, capture errors, track user behavior, and implement efficient reporting mechanisms.

 Below is an outline of the topics we'll cover:

 ```
                        ┌────────────────────┐